RustLangLatam/peertube_api_sdk_go/docs/UserRegistrationRequest.md

 `func (o *UserRegistrationRequest) HasChannel() bool`

 HasChannel returns a boolean if a field has been set.

-### GetRegistrationReason

-`func (o *UserRegistrationRequest) GetRegistrationReason() string`

-GetRegistrationReason returns the RegistrationReason field if non-nil, zero value otherwise.

-### GetRegistrationReasonOk

-`func (o *UserRegistrationRequest) GetRegistrationReasonOk() (*string, bool)`

-GetRegistrationReasonOk returns a tuple with the RegistrationReason field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRegistrationReason

-`func (o *UserRegistrationRequest) SetRegistrationReason(v string)`

-SetRegistrationReason sets RegistrationReason field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)